Quantum scars in spin-1/2 isotropic Heisenberg clusters: Transitions of energy level statistics

 and average this ratio over $l$, where $s_{l}$ is level spacings $ E_{l}-E_{l-1}$.
 In general, WD-GOE and WD-GUE distributions correspond to $ r\approx 0.53$ and $r\approx 0.60$ respectively, while Poisson distribution is $r\approx 0.39$.
-Fig. (\ref{figure2}a-c), we plot the $r$-value as functions of ($x,y$) for three types of lattices, which accord to the plots of $P(s)$.
+We introduce a slightly perturbation in numerical calculations to avoid numerical difficulties arising from degenerate eigenstates, such as superposition of degenerate eigenstates or the occurrence of $0/0$ and so on.
+In Fig. (\ref{figure1.5}), we also plot a phase in terms of average level spacing ratio $r$ in $h$ vs disorder strength $x$ plane.
+As can be seen from the figure, there is a crossover from integrable to non-integrable phase, and an emergence of Anderson localization (AL) phase when $x$ is large.
+There are three regions: (I) and (III) are integrable phases while (II) is non-integrable phase.
+The strong disorder region (III) is Anderson localization (AL) phase\cite{We}.
+And now, we concentrate on the non-integrable phase which $x=0.15$.
+Fig. (\ref {figure2}a-c), we plot the $r$-value as functions of ($x,y$) for three types of lattices, which accord to the plots of $P(s)$.

 In order to investigate the effect of the uniform field $h$\ on the transition of energy level statistics of system with nonzero $x$ and $y$, we plot the $r$-value as function of $h$, and the distributions $P(s)\ $at representative points in Fig. (\ref{figure2}d-f).
 We find that the field $h$ \ takes a subtle role for the integrability of the model.
 For zero $h$, the nonzero $x$\ or $y$\ solely cannot induce the non-integrability.
 On the other hand, so does the large $h$, which is believed to suppress the random field.